What Is Frame Damage On A Car?

 Strut Tower/Apron Assembly

-Cars have front aprons and rear aprons, which are structures that hold the struts in position.
+Cars have front aprons and rear aprons, which are structures that secure the struts in place.
 The strut tower is part of the apron assembly, which helps prevent chassis flex while turning.

 Floor Pan

-The floor base is a metallic plate that’s attached to some cross sections, creating the bottom of the vehicle.
-It has a few openings and grooves made for the drivetrain parts and electric wiring.
+The floor base is a metal sheet that’s secured to some cross sections, creating the bottom of the vehicle.
+It has a few openings and channels made for the drivetrain components and electrical wiring.

 Firewall